open-telemetry/semantic-conventions/docs/database/mysql.md

 **[2]:** If readily available.
 The collection name MAY be parsed from the query text, in which case it SHOULD be the first collection name found in the query.

-**[3]:** When connecting to a default instance, `db.namespace` SHOULD be set to the name of the database.
-When connecting to a [named instance](https://learn.microsoft.com/sql/connect/jdbc/building-the-connection-url#named-and-multiple-sql-server-instances), `db.namespace` SHOULD be set to the combination of instance and database name following the `{instance_name}.{database_name}` pattern.
+**[3]:** The current database may change during the lifetime of a connection, e.g. from executing `USE <database>`.
+Instrumentation SHOULD set `db.namespace` to the database provided at connection time if it is unable to capture the current database without causing an additional query to be executed (e.g. `SELECT DATABASE()`).
+Instrumentation SHOULD document if `db.namespace` only reflects the database name provided at connection time.
-For commands that switch the database, this SHOULD be set to the target database (even if the command fails).
+For commands that switch the database, `db.namespace` SHOULD be set to the target database (even if the command fails).
+It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 **[4]:** This SHOULD be the SQL command such as `SELECT`, `INSERT`, `UPDATE`, `CREATE`, `DROP`.
 In the case of `EXEC`, this SHOULD be the stored procedure name that is being executed.